slatedocs/slate/source/includes/api/_api.md

 ## Retrieve available metrics

-This endpoint allows the user to retreive a list of available metrics in the requested records.
+This endpoint allows the user to retrieve a list of available metrics in the requested records.

 ### HTTP Request
 `GET https://api.sensum.co/v0/data/metrics.json`